TAME: Task Agnostic Continual Learning using Multiple Experts: Related Work

 \paragraph{Task-Agnostic Continual Learning} In the context of supervised learning setting, which is of central focus to this paper, one of the first methods addressing task-agnostic continual learning is the Bayesian Gradient Descent algorithm, popularly known as BGD~\cite{bgd}.
 This approach is based on an online version of variational Bayes and proposes a Bayesian learning update rule for the mean and variance of each parameter.
 As all Bayesian approaches, this method counter-acts catastrophic forgetting by using the posterior distribution of the parameters for the previous task as a prior for the new task.
 BGD obtains the most promising empirical results in the setting, where the method relies on the so-called ``label trick'' where the task identity is inferred from the class label.
 Label trick however breaks the task-agnostic assumption.
 Another approach called iTAML~\cite{itaml} proposes to use meta-learning to maintain a set of generalized parameters that represent all tasks.
 When presented with a continuum of data at inference, the model automatically identifies the task and quickly adapts to it with just a single update.
 However at training the inner loop of their algorithm, which generates task-specific models for each task that are then combined in the outer loop to form a more generic model, requires the knowledge of task label.
 At inference, the task is predicted using generalized model parameters.
 Specifically, for each sample in the continuum, the outcome of the general model is obtained and a maximum response per task is recorded.
 An average of the maximum responses per task is used as the task score.
 A task with a maximum score is finally predicted. iTAML counter-acts catastrophic forgetting by keeping a memory buffer of samples from different tasks and using it to fine-tune generalized parameters representing all tasks to a currently seen one.
 This method is not task-agnostic, since it requires task labels at training, though the authors categorize their method as task-agnostic.
-Another technique for task-agnosic continual learning, known as HCL~\cite{hcl}, models the distribution of each task and each class with a normalizing flow model.
-For task identification, they use the state-of-the-art anomaly detection techniques based on measuring the typicality of the model’s statistics.
-For avoiding catastrophic forgetting they use a combination of generative replay and a functional regularization technique.
-Finally, CN-DPM~\cite{cndpm} is an expansion-based method that eliminates catastrophic forgetting by allocating new resources to learn new data.
+CN-DPM~\cite{cndpm} is an expansion-based method that eliminates catastrophic forgetting by allocating new resources to learn new data.
 They formulate the task-agnostic continual learning problem as an online variational inference of Dirichlet process mixture models consisting of a set of neural experts.
 Each expert is in charge of a subset of the data.
 Each expert is associated with a discriminative model (classifier) and a generative model (density estimator).
 For a new sample, they first decide whether the sample should be assigned to an existing expert or a new expert should be created for it.
 This is done by computing the responsibility scores of the experts for the considered sample and is supported by a short-term memory (STM) collecting sufficient data.
 Specifically, when a data point is classified as new, they store it to the STM.
 Once the STM reaches its maximum capacity, they train a new expert with the data in the STM.
+Another technique for task-agnosic continual learning, known as HCL~\cite{hcl}, models the distribution of each task and each class with a normalizing flow model.
+For task identification, they use the state-of-the-art anomaly detection techniques based on measuring the typicality of the model’s statistics.
+For avoiding catastrophic forgetting they use a combination of generative replay and a functional regularization technique.